Browse courses to find something that interests you.

 We strongly recommend participants confirm with NSW Fair Trading that this certification course is appropriate for your registration requirements.
 Enquiries can be directed to +61 (2) 8522 7800 or by email to NSW Fair Trading Customer Service Team.

-This certification short course will cover the following content:
+This course will cover the following content:

 - The regulatory framework

 - Legislative requirements